metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_v1_manifest.md

 - `configuration` (Map of String) Legacy trait configuration parameters.
 Deprecated: for backward compatibility.
 - `enabled` (Boolean) Can be used to enable or disable a trait.
 All traits share this common property.
 - `list` (String) Comma separated list of Kamelet names to load into the current integration
+- `mount_point` (String) The directory where the application mounts and reads Kamelet spec (default '/etc/camel/kamelets')

 <a id="nestedatt--spec--traits--keda"></a>